 We are proud of the professional way in which we have introduced this product into our ranges in recent years and Oak framed buildings have already grown to fifteen per cent of our turnover since we acquired the County Oak brand.
 As you would expect from David Salisbury, we have dramatically improved the construction and integrity of these buildings over anything offered by the major competitors.

-You can see examples of all types in the photos on this site and our designers have more examples to show and will be happy to take you through the options.
+You can see examples of all types in the photos on this site and our designers have more examples to show you and will be happy to take you through the options.
+Book your complimentary design consultation to find out more about our passion for oak.